 Paris is known as the City of Lights or the City of Love and is one of the most visited capital in the world.
 As Paris is huge and there is no specific downtown area or city center there are many neighborhoods.
 The neighborhoods of Paris are very unique and known as Arrondissements.
 These Arrondissements are not named but numbered from 1 to 20 and are spiraling out in clockwise in the whole of the city.
 The centermost arrondissements which are nearest to major tourist attractions start from Arr 1, 2, 3 and so one.
 The highest is the number means the further away area and is generally the residential area or Paris.
-In this post, I will present some choices of Where To Stay In Paris – Best Hotels in Paris or Hotel recommendations in Paris by experienced travelers all around the world.
+In this post, I will present some choices of Where To Stay In Paris – Best Hotels in Paris or Hotel recommendations in Paris by experienced travelers all around the world with guide to best arrondissements to stay in Paris.

 Presenting you Where to stay in Paris – Best Hotels in Paris | Paris Hotel Reviews